Timothyxxx/starter-academic/content/authors/admin/_index.md

 ---
 Hello 🤗!

-I'm Tianbao Xie (谢天宝), an undergraduate student in [Harbin Institute of Technology](http://en.hit.edu.cn/).
+I'm Tianbao Xie , an undergraduate student in [Harbin Institute of Technology](http://en.hit.edu.cn/).
 My major is Computer Science (stream to Natural Language Processing in third year).
 I have been a student research intern in [Research Center for Social Computing and Information Retrieval (SCIR)](http://ir.hit.edu.cn/), [Harbin Institute of Technology](http://en.hit.edu.cn/) for more than one year, supervised by Ph.D candidate [Libo Qin](http://ir.hit.edu.cn/~lbqin/) whose adviser is Prof. [Wanxiang Che](http://ir.hit.edu.cn/~car/).

 Recent progress💡.

-2021-05, I am accepted and will join [Hong Kong University CS Department](https://www.cs.hku.hk/) as an incoming PhD in 2022 guided by Dr. [Tao Yu](https://taoyds.github.io/).
+2021-05, I am accepted and will join [Hong Kong University CS Department](https://www.cs.hku.hk/) as an incoming PhD in 2022 guided by Dr. [Tao Yu](https://taoyds.github.io/) and Dr. [Lingpeng Kong](https://ikekonglp.github.io/).

 2021-05, One of our work has been accepted to ACL 2021.